fabri1983/marioBadClone/README.md

 - Atlas Texture.
 Integration with current sprite animation solution.
 - Mesh UV displacement instead of material UV.
 Better performance for batching and draw calls.
 Reference: Unite 2013 - Optimizing Unity Games for Mobile Platforms.
 - Pool of game objects.
 Using a pre warming phase to avoid mem allocation during gameplay.
 - Virtual Textures? will be a nice feature to allow a lot of unique textures.
-Under researching since seems to be tricky under GLES 2.0.
+Under researching since seems to be tricky/unpossible under GLES 2.0.
 - 2-channel textures.
 Interesting article in texture compression from GPU Pro 5 book.
 - Zero mem allocation during gameplay.
-Has only sense if the game uses too many in-game artifacts.
-I'm aware I'm executing some new instructions every time the scene is reloaded.
-- Environment effects: rain, lightings, snow accumulation.

 Contact: